2014-2015 Undergraduate & Graduate Catalog

 For additional information about opportunities your college offers, please refer to the College of Liberal Arts and Sciences section in this catalog.

-The central aim of the political science program is to achieve a well-rounded undergraduate knowledge of the discipline.
-Political science is a liberal education major.
 At GVSU, political science students learn to analyze political phenomena from the perspectives of the four major disciplinary subfields: political theory, American politics, comparative politics, and international relations.

 In addition to classroom work, students participate in a variety of internship opportunities, including working in local law firms, the Michigan office of U.S. representatives and senators, or in a variety of political offices in Lansing, including the state house and state senate, the Governor's office, state political parties, and legislative research offices.
-Students also serve as interns for local, national, and international nonprofit organizations.
+Students also serve as interns for local, national, and international non-profit organizations.
 Students can earn up to six credits in the intern program.
 The emphasis of the program is on broadening students' experience and knowledge about politics through a practical involvement that is firmly founded on and tied to strong academic curricula.

 A faculty member coordinates the internship program.
 Students also have the opportunity to perform an internship and learn in Washington D.C. through our GV in DC program, a partnership program with The Washington Center.